Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-When I started learning Microsoft Access in 1996 the first challenge that I faced was how to find a particular record on the Data Editing Screen or Filter a group of records on some condition.
+When I began learning Microsoft Access in 1996, the first challenge I encountered was figuring out how to locate a specific record on a data entry form or how to filter some records based on certain conditions.

-There were no second thoughts on this and I straight away transplanted this method to my first MS-Access Project.
-It was developed without touching a single line of Access Basic Code, all automated procedures are by macros only.
+There were no second thoughts on this, and I immediately applied this method to my first MS-Access Project.
+It was developed without touching a single line of Access Basic Code; all automated procedures are by macros only.

-We will look into the Finding/Filtering records using three different methods on the same Form.
-You can use any one of the three methods or all of them in your Project.
-We will use the Products Table from the Northwind.mdb sample Database.
+In this exercise, we will explore three different methods for finding and filtering records—all implemented on the same form.
+You may choose to use any one of these techniques individually or incorporate all of them into your own project, depending on your needs.
+For demonstration purposes, we will use the Products table from the Northwind.mdb sample database.

-3. Display the Form Header/Footer Sections, if not already visible.
-Select Form Header/Footer from View Menu.
+3. Display the Form Header/Footer sections, if they are not already visible.
+To do this, go to the View menu and select Form Header/Footer.

 • Name = cmdExit